rahulcodewiz/ts-web-final/_posts/2020-12-30-full-text-searchengine.md

 #### Troubleshoot and suggestions:

-1. Make sure all python packages are installed correctly.
+1. Make sure all python packages are installed correctly before you launch app.
 2. Few browsers need below configurations to be added ElasticSearch config file:

 ```Properties